 Doesn’t it always seem to happen that you find the perfect gift for someone in July, but their birthday isn’t until November?
 You decide not to buy that perfect gift, then come November, you have no clue what to get that person.
 If you had a gift closet, you could go ahead and purchase that item in advance and simply wrap it when it’s time to gift it.
-You will be so happy not to have to rush around looking for the perfect gift at the laste minute.
-That’s why creating a gift closet is the answer to all your gift related problems.
+You will be so happy not to have to rush around looking for the perfect gift at the last minute.
+That’s why creating a gift closet is the answer to all your gift-related problems.

 What is a gift closet?
 It’s a dedicated space to store gifts, as well as gift wrap, cards, ribbons and other gift-giving supplies.
 The idea is you buy presents and wrapping throughout the year — after the holidays when prices are discounted, when you’re at an annual craft fair, when you happen upon the perfect gift — and store them in your closet until you need to use them.
-You save money by shopping at cheaper times of you, and you save time and stress because you’re always prepared when birthdays and holidays come around.
+You save money by shopping at cheaper times of year, and you save time and stress because you’re always prepared when birthdays and holidays come around.

 If you need to create some order around the chaos of gift giving, learn how to create and organize the perfect gift closet.

 As we said above, you will benefit in many ways by creating a gift closet.
 A gift closet will:

 - Save you time

 - Take the agonizing and stress out of gift giving

 - Keep you prepared for any gift-giving occasion